zappee/docker-images/oracle-weblogic/oracle-weblogic-12.2.1.4-admin-server/README.md

-# Oracle WebLogic Admin Server Docker Image
+# Remal Docker Image: Oracle WebLogic Administration Server

 ## 1) Image description
 This is a _Oracle WebLogic Administration Server_ Docker image, built at the top of the [Oracle WebLogic 12.2.1.4](../oracle-weblogic-12.2.1.4) image.
 Developers can use this image as the main building block of a WebLogic environment.
-If you would like to jump into the deep water you can skip this document and continue with the [hello-weblogic-world](../hello-weblogic-world) which is a step-by-step guide explains how to dockerize an existing application running on WebLogic server using the  Remal's images.

 ## 2) Image overview

 * The WebLogic Admin server will start automatically with the container.

-* If the WebLogic admin server is stopped or killed then the docker container will stop too because the main process that keeps alive the container is the WebLogic process itself.
+* The `tail` command that shows the server log files keeps alive the container.

 * Multiply WebLogic Admin servers can be started parallelly on the same host machine using one or multiply `docker-compose.yml`.
 You can find examples under the [oracle-weblogic-12.2.1.4](../oracle-weblogic-12.2.1.4) project.